erikfredner/cv/cv.md

 Literary History III (1850-1950) with Franco Moretti \hfill Spring 2014-2015

 ## Public Humanities
-"The Stuff of Fame: Material and Printed Constructions of Renown in America."\
+"The Stuff of Fame: Material and Printed Constructions of Renown in America"\
 Lead data scientist, Stanford Literary Lab and Smithsonian Institution.\
 Research to support exhibitions planned for the Smithsonian National Museum of American History and National Portrait Gallery in 2024. \hfill 2019-